-One of my all-time favorites was Emma Spitzer, a runner-up a few years ago whose Middle-Eastern inspired food left a lasting impression.
-Emma recently published her first cookbook, Fress: Bold, Fresh Flavours from a Jewish Kitchen
+This easy and delicious soup is from Masterchef finalist, Emma Spitzer, whose Middle-Eastern inspired food left a lasting impression.
+I’ve enjoyed cooking my way through her first cookbook, Fress: Bold, Fresh Flavours from a Jewish Kitchen.

 Red Lentil Soup (slightly adapted from Fress)